Polynomial Equivalence of Complexity Geometries: Approximating geodesics with gates

 \subsection{Lemma: making monomial unitaries}

 We have taken the path and broken it up into segments, and then broken those segments up into `monomial' unitaries each generated by a single generalized Pauli.
-Now let's show that we can make any of those monomial unitaries cheaply, even if it has high weight.
+Now let's show that we can make any of those monomial unitaries with a small number of gates, even if the monomial has high weight.

 If $\sigma_K$ is a $k$-local generalized Pauli operator, then any `monomial' unitary of the form $e^{i \sigma_K z}$ can be synthesized exactly using no more than $2k-3$ two-local gates,

 Let's prove that now.
 Without loss of generality, we can assume the monomial has the form